 Amy O'Beirne, Project Coordinator and Researcher/

-Amy O’Beirne is Project Coordinator and Researcher at Bristol Cultural Development Partnership.
+Amy O’Beirne is Project Coordinator and Researcher at Bristol Cultural Development Partnership and Manager of the Festival of the Future City.
 She produced the Bristol and Romanticism walking guide and contributed chapters to the companion book for the 2015 Festival of the Future City and the Bristol800 Book of Walks.
-She works on logistics and event management for the Coleridge Series and Festival of Ideas events, and was responsible for the management of the Festival of the Future City.
+She works on logistics and event management for the Coleridge Series and Festival of Ideas events.
 Prior to joining BCDP, Amy was a student at University of Bristol where she gained an MSci in Geography.

 Alison Parsons, Accountant and Company Secretary/